MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-requirements.md

 **Device size:** [!INCLUDE[d365fin](includes/d365fin_md.md)] is supported on smartphones with a minimum screen size of 4” and tablets with a minimum screen size of 7”.

 ## <a name="outlook"></a>Outlook
-**Outlook applications:** To use [!INCLUDE[d365fin](includes/d365fin_md.md)] online as your business inbox in Outlook, you will need Outlook 2016 or later, Outlook Web App, OWA for iPhone, OWA for iPad, or OWA for Android.
+**Outlook applications:** To use [!INCLUDE[d365fin](includes/d365fin_md.md)] online as your business inbox in Outlook, you will need Outlook 2016 or later, Outlook in a browser, Outlook for iPhone, Outlook for iPad, or Outlook for Android.
 Your organisation must also use Office 365.
 You cannot use [!INCLUDE [prodshort](includes/prodshort.md)] online as your business inbox in Outlook if your organisation uses Exchange Server on-premises.
-**Browsers:** When using [!INCLUDE[d365fin](includes/d365fin_md.md)] as your business inbox in the Outlook Web App (OWA), the add-in requires that your computer is running one of the listed supported browsers that are listed earlier in this article.
+**Browsers:** When using [!INCLUDE[d365fin](includes/d365fin_md.md)] as your business inbox in Outlook in a browser, the add-in requires that your computer is running one of the listed supported browsers that are listed earlier in this article.
-**Platforms:** When using the [!INCLUDE[d365fin](includes/d365fin_md.md)] Outlook Add-In in OWA for iPhone, OWA for iPad, and OWA for Android, the add-in requires that your mobile device is running one of the listed supported mobile devices for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+**Platforms:** When using the [!INCLUDE[d365fin](includes/d365fin_md.md)] Outlook Add-In in Outlook for iPhone, Outlook for iPad, or Outlook for Android, the add-in requires that your mobile device is running one of the listed supported mobile devices for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## <a name="excel"></a>Excel
 **Edit in Excel:** To use the Excel add-in to make changes in Excel and push the changes back into [!INCLUDE[d365fin](includes/d365fin_md.md)], you need Excel 2016 or later.
 For more information, see [Analysing Financial Statements in Microsoft Excel](finance-analyze-excel.md).